exoticghost404/Minecraft-Utilities/README.md

   - Block palettes
   - Command generators and more

-This Project is an active work in progress.
-The current focus is on expanding tools, improving usability, and polishing the UI.
+---

+## ⚒️ Current Development

+This project is actively being developed.
+Current focus areas include:

+- Expanding existing tools
+- Improving usability and UX
+- Polishing the user interface for a modern experience

-Feedback, suggestions, and feature ideas are welcome.
+Feedback, suggestions, and feature ideas are always welcome!

+---

+## 👤 Author

-Created and maintained by **Exoticghost404**.
+Created and maintained by **Exoticghost404**

+---

+## 📜 License

+Minecraft Utility is licensed under the **GNU General Public License v3.0 (GPL v3)**.

+You are free to **use, modify, and distribute** this project, but **any redistributed or derivative work must also be licensed under GPL v3**.

+For the full license text, see the [LICENSE](LICENSE) file included in this repository.